-If you’re the owner of an insolvent company that’s entering an administration or a company liquidation, it’s only natural that you’ll want to understand more about the pecking order that applies to the payment of your creditors.
+If you’re the owner of an insolvent company that’s entering an administration or a company liquidation, it’s only natural that you’ll want to understand more about who gets paid first amongst your creditors.
 For example, where do HMRC and the bank rank?
 Will your employees rank ahead of company employees if the bank has security?

 The best way to answer these questions is to think of creditor payment priority as a ladder.
 At the top, you have the insolvency practitioner, who receives a fee for overseeing the process, and any creditors to whom the company granted security i.e. banks and finance providers.
 At the bottom of the pile are the shareholders, and just above them, the unsecured creditors.

 At the top of the creditor priority list come the company’s secured creditors, who hold a fixed or floating charge over a business asset.
 They have a legal right or charge over company property, which can include anything from buildings and equipment to vehicles, machinery and intellectual property.
 Examples of secured creditors include leasing companies, banks and other lenders.
 Once the insolvency practitioner has received their fee, the secured creditors are next to receive the money they are owed.

 - A fixed charge is held over a specific asset which was financed by the lender.
 That includes business premises, intangible assets, financed vehicles and financed machinery.
 The fixed charge will be registered at Companies House.
 Those with a fixed charge one of the first to be paid from the liquidation after the insolvency practitioner has received their fee.